MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript-webpack-1/README.md

     ```sh
     $ npm install -D typescript ts-loader
     ```
-    > We use `ts-loader` in this guide as it makes enabling additional webpack features, such as importing other web assets, a bit easier.
 3. Setup [tsconfig.json](tsconfig.json).
 4. Setup [webpack.config.js](webpack.config.js).
     > This will direct webpack to enter through `./index.ts`, load all .ts and `.tsx` files through the `ts-loader`, and output a bundle.js file in our current directory.